Associate professor and chair

 GDES 331.
 Precedents Inquiry.
 3 Hours.

-Semester course; 3 lecture hours.
+Semester course; 3 lecture hours (delivered online or face-to-face).
 3 credits.
 This inquiry course is a pluralistic survey of precedents and historical examples of design with an emphasis on multiple perspectives and power structures.
 Students will encounter design histories through a source-based approach.

 GDES 356.
 Studio Management.
 4 Hours.